tngreene/XPlane2Blender-docs/v3.4/settings_reference/34_scene_settings.md

 ## Advanced Settings
 ### Optimize
 **On by default**.
 A checkbox which turns on or off the remove duplicate vertices optimization.
-Removing duplicate verticies can increase performance in X-Plane, but may also increase export time.
+Removing duplicate vertices can increase performance in X-Plane, but may also increase export time.
 All OBJs will render the same regardless of optimization.

 ### Print Debug Info To Output, OBJ
 **On by default**.
 A checkbox which changes what debug information gets printed and where.
-During export, XPlane2Blender keeps a log of events, broken down into four catagories: *ERROR*, *WARNING*, *INFO*, and *SUCCESS*. *ERROR* and *WARNING* events are always printed, *INFO* and *SUCCESS* events statements are printed only when the checkbox is checked.
+During export, XPlane2Blender keeps a log of events, broken down into four categories: *ERROR*, *WARNING*, *INFO*, and *SUCCESS*. *ERROR* and *WARNING* events are always printed, *INFO* and *SUCCESS* events statements are printed only when the checkbox is checked.

-Also, when this box is checked, information such as mesh names, verticies index numbers, and exporter version numbers are printed as comments in the .obj.
+Also, when this box is checked, information such as mesh names, vertices index numbers, and exporter version numbers are printed as comments in the .obj.
 They are invisible and meaningless to X-Plane, but extremely useful for humans reading or debugging them.

 ### Create Log File
 **Requires ``Print Debug Info To Output, OBJ`` turned on.
 Off by default**.
 A checkbox which indicates whether or not the internal log will also get saved to a text file ``xplane2blender.log``.
 It is located in the same directory as the saved .blend file.